Memes are fun. And entertaining. And creative!

-In fact, one of the assignments in the SEAL eCourse is to create a meme in order to relay your current situation and to process some of the SEAL strategies to use.
+In fact, one of the assignments in the SEAL Teacher Training course is to create a meme in order to relay your current situation and to process some of the SEAL strategies to use.

 Speaks the truth, doesn’t it?

-Here’s a funny meme one teacher created as she reflected on her young students’ abilities to make responsible decisions:
+Here’s a funny meme one SEAL Teacher created as she reflected on her young students’ abilities to make responsible decisions:

 Ugh. (and gross) I feel her pain!

-And here are a couple of memes created as teachers started to realize the power SEAL has in their teaching and student learning:
+And here are a couple of memes created as SEAL Teachers started to realize the power SEAL has in their teaching and student learning: